webrecorder/specs/wacz-ipfs/latest/index.md

 #### IPFS Cat

-With IPFS, we can introduce a new operation, `ipfs.cat` which can produce the equivalent of concatenated file without copying or duplicating the storage.
+Using UnixFS primitives in IPFS, we can introduce a new operation, `ipfs.cat` which can produce the equivalent of concatenated file without copying or duplicating the storage.
 If file `A.warc` and `B.warc` are both added to IPFS via standard `ipfs.add` operation, creating the equivalent of `C.warc` involve creating a new UnixFS intermediate DAG node.

 Readers of UnixFS files will automatically detect process UnixFS DAG, and a way to read the data as one continuous stream (which can be randomly accessed by offset).